Green Power Initiative

 - Lewis & Clark’s Facilities Services division has taken big steps to promote energy conservation and efficiency on campus; they are in the process of developing a webpage to summarize their recent work.
-They also provide a set of energy links.

 - A good readable review of the current U.S. power grid and the opportunities and challenges in developing smarter electrical grids for the future is found in this National Geographic article.

 - Government action is one factor that is sure to bring change to the power source mix in the years ahead.
 For Portland General Electric, the Oregon Renewable Energy Act, passed in 2007, basically mandates that large utilities acquire at least 25 percent of their electricity from new renewable energy sources by 2025, including wind, solar, new hydro, biomass, wave energy, and other potential sources.